 What Are the Key Elements of Long-Term Strategies?

-The scope and depth of long-term strategies will be determined by countries.
-Accordingly, there is no one-size-fits-all format or structure for a long-term strategy.
-However, some key elements of a long-term strategy could include:
+The scope and depth of long-term strategies are determined by countries.
+Indeed, there is no one-size-fits-all format or structure.
+However, some common elements of such strategies include:

 - a long-term vision;

 - sustainable development considerations;